 Smoking can increase the risk of early menopause, heart disease, and osteoporosis.Regular Exercise

-Weight-bearing exercises like walking and climbing stairs, and strength exercises may also decrease your risk of osteoporosis.Stress Management
+Weight-bearing exercises like walking and climbing stairs, and strength exercises may also decrease your risk of osteoporosis, especially in women who are inactive.
+Aerobic exercise may reduce some symptoms of menopause in women who are inactive.Stress Management

 Stress management may help ease tension, anxiety, and other menopausal symptoms.
 Deep breathing, massage, warm baths, and quiet music are examples of relaxation techniques.Over-the-Counter Products